Ruth's Chris Steak House

 Ruth's Chris Steak House is a chain of over 100 steakhouses across the United States, Canada and Mexico.
 On May 22, 2008, the company underwent rebranding and became part of Ruth's Hospitality Group after its acquisition of Mitchell's Fish Market.
 The group's headquarters are in Winter Park, Florida.
+Darden Restaurants later acquired the chain.

 History

-The original Chris Steak House (1927–1965)
+The original Chris' Steak House (1927–1965)

-Chris Steak House was founded on February 27, 1927 by New Orleans entrepreneur Chris Matulich.
+Chris' Steak House was founded on February 27, 1927 by New Orleans entrepreneur Chris Matulich.
 It was located at 1100 North Broad Street near the Fair Grounds Race Course, seated 60 people, and had no parking lot.
-During Matulich's 38-year management, the business was sold six times, failing each time, and enabling him to buy the restaurant back cheaply from the purchasers.
-The building has recently been the focus of a historic preservation dispute under its new owner, who demolished the iconic wraparound terracotta-tile awning in April 2022 without the proper permits.
+During Matulich's 38-year management, the business was sold six times.
+Each time it was sold the business failed and Matulich bought the restaurant back cheaply from the purchasers.
+In 2022, the building became the focus of a historic preservation dispute, when its new owner demolished the iconic wraparound terracotta-tile awning without the proper permits.